ASE A8 Engine Performance Practice Test

 - D. Neither A or B

 Answer C is wrong.
-Oxygen sensors produce a high voltage signal (.90) when they sense low oxygen and a low signal (.10) when they sense high oxygen, and the engine is running lean.
+Oxygen sensors produce a high voltage signal (.90) when they sense low oxygen and a low voltage signal (.10) when they sense high oxygen, and the engine is running lean.

 13. The component labeled A in the schematic diagram above is: